ImReaper10/Resume_AnalyzerTm6/docs/STYLE_GUIDE.md

 ### Indentation and Spacing
 1. Use 4 spaces for indentation throughout the codebase.
 2. Add a space after control flow keywords and before curly braces.
+Depending on clarity, putting a starting curly brace on a newline is ok.
    - Example:
      ```javascript
      if (err) {